 The impossible fantasy of living forever isn’t as great as it might seem, especially when you have to account for things like bills, expensive healthcare, and living on a fixed income while your expenses continue to rise.
+But, can you save more?
+Can you save more money for retirement?

 We may not be technologically advanced enough as a society to keep people alive indefinitely, but there is a very real trend related to this issue that not enough people are paying attention to.
 Women are living longer than men but only saving half as much for retirement.